 How to Write an Expository Essay (in 7 Steps)

 Now that you’re aware of what an expository essay is, the purpose it carries, and the types and parts it has, let’s move forward and try to answer how to write it.
-There is no universal strategy regarding writing an expository essay.
+There is no universal strategy for writing this type of essay.
 What one finds effective might not prove the same for another.

 There are, indeed, elements that often intertwine in various writing approaches, like brainstorming, researching, and thesis writing.
 These are the three focal things you must do above all else.
 Other parts can be drafted in any order.
-Notwithstanding, here are seven steps that will enable you to create a decent expository essay.
+Notwithstanding, here are seven steps that will enable you to create a well-structured, academic essay.

 1. Brainstorming